JuliaRegistries/RegistryCI.jl/README.md

 ## RegistryCI.jl integration tests

 For instructions on how to run the RegistryCI.jl integration tests on your local machine, see [`INTEGRATION_TESTS.md`](INTEGRATION_TESTS.md).

-## TeamCity support

-There is support also for TeamCity, but it does not work out-of the box, it requires Pull Request build feature to be added, and passing few build variables as environment variables.

-To make it work in TeamCity, see [this Kotlin DSL snippet](teamcity_settings.kts) and put following parts into your DSL/add them in GUI.

 ## Acknowledgements